Indigenous Visual Arts Industry Support program

 - provides opportunities for art centre staff, artists and Board members to develop professional skills and experience

-IVAIS is a national competitive program, and is part of a coordinated approach to develop the Indigenous visual arts sector as outlined in the Indigenous Art Centre Plan.
+IVAIS is a national program, and is part of a coordinated approach to develop the Indigenous visual arts sector as outlined in the Indigenous Art Centre Plan.

-Eligibility for funding is outlined in the Funding for Indigenous Culture, Languages and Visual Arts—2013–14 Guidelines.
+Current recipients are funded according to the eligibility critera outlined in the Funding for Indigenous Culture, Languages and Visual Arts—2013–14 Guidelines.

 Wipana Jimmy working at Tjungu Palya Artists, Nyapari, Anangu Pitjantjatjara Yankunytjatjara Lands, South Australia.